leoj3n/new-google-sites-proxy/README.md

 Edit `index.js` or update the symlinks in the `ssl` folder to point to your SSL key/cert files.

+If you haven't generated any local certs yet, use [`mkcert`](https://github.com/FiloSottile/mkcert).

 Next, in any terminal at the root of the repo, run:

 ```console